 Most of the revenue comes from the sponsorship of big companies, well-known brands such as Coke, State Farm, and MasterCard that are eager to reach the games’ core audience.

-“Brands are eager to be involved with esports, because esports fans are in the 18- to 34-year-old demographic,” says Paranjape, who serves as a Capstone, or thesis, advisor for Georgetown University’s graduate program in Sports Industry Management.
+“Brands are eager to be involved with esports, because esports fans are in the 18- to 34-year-old demographic,” says Paranjape, who serves as a Capstone, or thesis, advisor for Georgetown University’s Master's in Sports Industry Management graduate program.
 These consumers are “slightly more educated, slightly more affluent, and they respond positively to brands entering into their space in a meaningful way.”

 Jordan Zelniker, like Paranjape an avid video game player since high school, concurs.
 A recent graduate of Georgetown’s Sports Industry Management program (where Paranjape was his advisor), he says companies are increasingly looking to esports to strengthen their brands.